MAY 14, 2020

 During the judicial emergency the following non-essential functions will be suspended:

-During the judicial emergency certain non-essential functions will be attended on a limited basis and in a manner that prevents in person contact with customers.
+Other non-essential functions that have been and will continue to be processed in a manner that prevents in person contact with customers.
 Such duties include but are not limited to:

 IMPORTANT TO REMEMBER: